KeServiceDescriptorTable/vulnerable-drivers/README.md

 ## How did we found these?
 We used a simple python script to scrape virustotal for uploads that were a driver and had specific imports. ( thanks virustotal )

+## Final notes
+* These were uploaded as is, I'm not responsible for anything done with these.
+* There should be no CVES for these are of now.
+If you get a cve for these please credit your sources (:

 # Credits
 - https://github.com/RainbowDynamix
 - https://github.com/KeServiceDescriptorTable